boshma/FitnessAppKotlin/README.md

 ∗ Who was involved in the project
 Bogdan Shmat
-∗ What the app is supposed to do (all functionalities implimented) (Responsiveness implimented using scroll and constraints) User can add and delete meals
+∗ What the app is supposed to do (all functionalities implimented) (Responsiveness implimented using scroll and constraints) User can add and delete meals \n
-User can add new exercises to the dropdown menu in AddworkoutActivity User can add and delete workouts
+User can add new exercises to the dropdown menu in AddworkoutActivity \n User can add and delete workouts
 User can register/login
 User can change the date and load the appropriate dashboard/logs